-16. Overa Overall, how would you assess this clinical experience?
+16. Overall , how would you assess this clinical experience?
 (Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
 Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time.

 - 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-Willingness to review notes; aim to develop an internal time management system to ensure pts are in and out of the clinic on time (clinic has a very efficient system) - 18.
-If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.

-Low-dye taping variations; graston PTs in clinic are graduates of UMass Lowell's DPT program and are familiar with the curriculum - 19.
-What suggestions would you offer to future physical therapist students to improve this clinical education experience? n/a - 20.
+Need to be flexible and interested in many areas.
+It was great for a first clinical and I had exposure to aquatic PT, Cardiopulm, neuro, vestibular, women's health, pediatrics, Inpatient PT, and witnessed 4 total joint replacement surgeries.
+They even had an orthotics specialist. - 18.
+If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed. <a href="https://doi.org/10.1007/jheart-10.1007/jhea - 19.
+What suggestions would you offer to future physical therapist students to improve this clinical education experience? ask questions.
+This site had a lot of different PTs that specialized in many different areas, so it was great to ask someone who may know more about a specific area of PT. - 20.
 What do you believe were the strengths of your physical therapist academic preparation and/or coursework for this clinical experience?
-Clinical anatomy; MS I III - 21.
-What curricular suggestions do you have that would have prepared you better for this clinical experience? n/a
+Anatomy, cardio pulm - 21.
+What curricular suggestions do you have that would have prepared you better for this clinical experience? ms 2 for the upper body, neuro pt